 - Huntington’s disease – This is a progressive, inherited disease that most commonly presents in people during their 30s or 40s.
 It causes degeneration of nerve cells in the brain and has a broad effect on a patient’s movement and cognitive abilities.

 At Tampa General Hospital, we have a team of physicians that specializes in treating a wide range of movement disorders.
-We take a comprehensive and individualized approach and use leading-edge techniques and technologies, such as deep brain stimulation (DBS), to treat our patient’s movement disorders, manage their symptoms, and improve quality of life.
-Our commitment to providing world-class care has led us to be recognized as one of the Top 10 Hospitals in Florida and among the Top 10% in the U.S. for Neurology and Neurosurgery by U.S. News & World Report for 2020-2021.
+We take a comprehensive and individualized approach and use leading-edge techniques and technologies, such as Deep Brain Stimulation (DBS), to treat our patient’s movement disorders, manage their symptoms, and improve quality of life.